-On November 30, 2015, upon recommendation of the Nominating and Governance Committee, the Board of Directors adopted a director retirement policy.
+In November 2015, upon recommendation of the Nominating and Governance Committee, the Board of Directors adopted a director retirement policy.
 The Company believes that it has benefited greatly from contributions by directors who have had significant prior careers and experiences, and that the value of a director's continuing contributions is a more important factor than a specific age in determining when a highly productive director should retire from the Board of Directors.
 The Company also recognizes that it is in its interest for directors to retire when that becomes appropriate, as well as the benefit to the Company from adding new directors with new perspectives.
 The policy provides that the Chairperson of the Nominating and Governance Committee should commence retirement discussions with a director within a few years of approaching his or her 80th birthday.
 In any event, a director is expected to retire at the end of his or her term during which he or she reaches the age of 80.
-Directors turning 80 in the year of adoption of the retirement policy were given one additional year to comply.